 Monetizing your game server doesn't have to feel like you're taking advantage of your players.
 When done correctly, it creates a win-win situation where players get an enhanced experience, and you receive compensation for your time, effort, and server costs.

-Remember that building a community comes first—focus on creating an amazing server experience, and the monetization will follow naturally.
-With the right approach and these strategies in mind, we're sure your server will achieve financial success over time!
+With the right approach and these strategies in mind, we're sure your server will achieve financial success over time while maintaining a happy and engaged player community!